Walker-Matt/COMP-3000-Project/README.md

 	- sudo apt-get install nautilus-actions
 - Then open nautilus-actions from Dash and click 'define a new action'
 - Title the action 'Mass rename' for example, in the context label box
-- Under the 'Command' tab input the path of the script
+- Under the 'Command' tab, input the path of the script
 	- Also include '%B' in the parameters box, to allow proper file input
 - Then click 'Record all the modified actions'
 - Restart nautilus to use the new action